 Located in the town of Owls Head, Birch Point State Park features one of Maine’s most attractive crescent-shaped sand beaches.
 The park is a quiet place to swim, fish, observe wildlife, and enjoy the beauty of the Maine coast.

-Located in Windham, the Black Brook Preserve features hiking, horseback riding, cross country skiing, snowshoeing, and snowmobile riding.
+Located in Windham, Presumpscot Regional Land Trust’s Black Brook Preserve features hiking, horseback riding, cross country skiing, snowshoeing, and snowmobile riding.
 There are several miles of trails that cross through the preserve’s 105 acres.
-Visitors will find over 600 feet of “bog bridges” to keep feet dry and numerous cedar benches for taking a break to enjoy the silence.
+Visitors will find over 600 feet of “bog bridges” to keep feet dry and numerous cedar benches for taking a break to enjoy the silence or have a snack.

 Falmouth Land Trust’s 285-acre Blackstrap Hill Preserve and adjacent town owned Wilshore Farm comprise nearly 600 acres of contiguous conservation land.
 Bordering the West Branch of the Piscataqua River, this mostly wooded area features many miles of multi-use trails.